 Must-order: The brunch special, which includes an entree of your choice and unlimited drinks (margaritas, mimosas, coffee, etc.) for one hour

 552 Vanderbilt Avenue, Brooklyn; 718-622-1111

 Effortlessly chic French-Brazilian Brigitte serves up a diverse range of plates during its recently launched brunch service.
-Similar in tone to the rest the menu, expect a mix of French classics and more modern bites, from a basket of pastries and homemade jams to their take on chicken and waffles with Butterfield hen and chili maple syrup.
+Similar in tone to the rest of the menu, expect a mix of French classics and more modern bites, from a basket of pastries and homemade jams to its take on chicken and waffles with Butterfield hen and chile maple syrup.

 Must-order: Cheeseburger (cognac sauce, crispy fingerling tomatoes), la cassolette (chorizo, yucca fries, eggs; pictured above), shrimp salad (mango, yucca chips, ginger dressing)